Code-Institute-Submissions/ci_milestone_project_2_noahs_ark_animal_roundup/README.md

 The wide age gap between the testers gave the developer a better understanding of certain diffuclties and expectations e.g. original background music was too intense for the 6 year old.

 #### Feature Testing
-- **Time Counter:** Accurately counts down time in normal mode.
-Double ticks on hardmode (explained below).
+- **Time Counter:** Accurately counts down time in both normal and hard modes.
 Successfully triggers Game Over when it hits zero.
-- **Music/SFX Toggles:** Both toggles fully work on desktop and mobile and toggle position remains as selected when reset or hardmode is triggered.
+- **Music/SFX Toggles:** Both toggles fully work on desktop and mobile and toggle position remains as selected when reset.
 - **Reset Button:** Rest button works on both desktop and mobile devices.
 Fully returns cards face down, in new positions and resets timer and flip count.
 - **Flip Counter:** Accurately reflects the number of flips clicked.
 Does not count up when illegal clicks occur.
 Resets on game over, victory and new game.
-- **Hardmode:** Successfully triggers hardmode which resets into a new game where clock ticker goes down twice as fast.
-Not ideal but explained below.
+- **Hardmode:** Successfully triggers hardmode which resets game with only 50 seconds to win as opposed to the 100 seconds on normal mode.
 This also successfully triggers a statement declaring the user won on hardmode if they get a victory screen while it's toggled.
 - **Contact Form:** Form opens when click on desktop and mobile and closes when top right x is clicked, anywhere outside the box is clicked.
 Email sends to the developer with the name, email address and message when 'Send Request' is clicked.
 - **Github Link:** Successfully links to Github page on both desktop and mobile device.

 #### Difficulties Encountered
 - The biggest difficulty faced in this project was trying to bring in a fully functional hardmode without having to rewrite the entire code.
 It was found that trying to create a separate hardmode function broke the code all over the place.
-The work around was for a hardmode toggle to cause the timer to go down twice as fast though still visually showing the original 100 seconds.
+This was finally solved with the use of an internal funcition and the previous hardmodeToggle function was removed.

 - The option of hardmode adding more cards instead of a reduced time was highly considered but it was decided that this would not function on mobile devices due to cards being too small so it was dropped for a time challenge instead.
 The ability to keep it accessible for mobile devices was considered worth it.

 - After getting all the music and sfx toggles fully functional, a new difficulty arose when the reset button started a total new game and put the toggle back to their starting positions which is on by default.
 This was fully worked through in the end and is fully functional as intended.

+- The above sound issue arose again with the introduction of the normal and hard mode buttons.
+This resets the sound regardless of toggle postions.
+This can only be fixed by a complete refactoring of the code and will be remedied for future releases.

 - Displaying the final flip count in the victory screen proved to be more difficult than originally thought but was solved by making a clone function of flips called score.

 - Keeping the card sizes viable for mobile took a lot of playing around with media queries but this was achieved.